Cherreads

 Deadly.

-A lone figure crouched at the edge of the stone ledge, hidden beneath a dark cloak.
-Rainwater dripped from the hood, sliding slowly onto the cold stone floor.
+A lone figure crouched at the edge of the stone ledge, hidden beneath a dark cloak soaked with rain.
+Water dripped steadily from the hood, tapping against the stone below.

 His eyes were calm.